a11apurva/MedBook-Alexa/README.md

 It is based on [TrueMD](http://www.truemd.in/#/home/search) which a leading platform for open source database for all medicines and their related Information, and [HealthOS](https://www.healthos.co/#/home/search) which provides several amazing APIs in the medical field!

 MedBook is learning as you do.
-Many new feature are on it's way to make this your favorite Medical Assistant
+Many new feature are on it's way to make this your favorite Medical Assistant.

 ### Looking for collaboration to add more features